Blind Source Separation of Single-Channel Mixtures via Multi-Encoder Autoencoders

-Deep learning approaches to separating superimposed images, shadow and shading separation, or reflection separation are areas of active research within the domain of computer vision.
+In the vision domain, deep learning approaches to separating superimposed images, shadow and shading separation, or reflection separation are areas of active research within the domain of computer vision.
 One work \citep{8682375} approaches the task of separating superimposed handwritten digits from the MNIST dataset and superimposed images of handbags and shoes by learning a single mask to separate two sources.
 For the first source, the mixed signal is multiplied by the mask, and for the second source, the mixed signal is multiplied by one minus the mask, which inverts the values of the mask.
-In another work, \citep{9616154} a self-supervised BSS approach based on variational autoencoders makes the assumption that the summation of the extracted sources is equal to the mixed signal.
-The authors have demonstrated the effectiveness of the approach for separating linearly mixed handwritten digits and for separating mixed audio spectrograms where two sources are assumed to be the summation of the given mixture.
-Liu Y et al. \citep{liu2020separate} use a dual encoder-generator architecture with a cycle consistency loss to separate linear mixtures, more specifically the addition of two sources, using self-supervision.
+In another work \citep{9616154}, a self-supervised BSS approach based on variational autoencoders makes the assumption that the summation of the extracted sources is equal to the mixed signal i.e. a linear mixture.
+The authors demonstrated the effectiveness of their approach for separating linearly mixed handwritten digits and for separating mixed audio spectrograms where two sources are assumed to be the summation of the given mixture. \cite{liu2020separate} use a dual encoder-generator architecture with a cycle consistency loss to separate linear mixtures, more specifically the addition of two sources, using self-supervision.
 They explore the tasks of separating backgrounds and reflections, and separating albedo and shading.